DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 * after a few seconds you should see your device online at https://cloud.husarion.com

 #### 3: Using hConfig app (only for ROSbot 2.0) ###
-That's a deprecated option, so previously mentioned instructions are prefferred.
+That's a deprecated option, so previously mentioned instructions are preferred.

 * Press and hold the hCfg button on ROSbots rear panel.
 * Turn on the power switch.
 * When blue and yellow LEDs starts blinking, release the hCfg button.
-* Connect your mobile device to Husarion Wi-Fi and open hConfig app (<a href="https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8">hConfig in AppStore</a> or <a href="https://play.google.com/store/apps/details?id=com.husarion.configtool2">hConfig in Google Play</a>) to connect ROSbot to the Wi-Fi network and your user account at <a href="https://cloud.husarion.com">cloud.husarion.com</a> (<a href="https://husarion.com/core2/tutorials/howtostart/run-your-first-program/#run-your-first-program-connecting-to-the-cloud">how to do this</a>).
+* Connect your mobile device to Husarion Wi-Fi and open hConfig app (<a href="https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8">hConfig in App Store</a> or <a href="https://play.google.com/store/apps/details?id=com.husarion.configtool2">hConfig in Google Play</a>) to connect ROSbot to the Wi-Fi network and your user account at <a href="https://cloud.husarion.com">cloud.husarion.com</a> (<a href="https://husarion.com/core2/tutorials/howtostart/run-your-first-program/#run-your-first-program-connecting-to-the-cloud">how to do this</a>).

 #### Programming the firmware (using Husarion Cloud)

 First you will program the low-level firmware running on STM32F4 microcontroller (part of CORE2-ROS controller):

 * Turn on your ROSbot.
-* At https://cloud.husarion.com  click "edit" next to your device name and sellect "IDE".
+* At https://cloud.husarion.com  click "edit" next to your device name and select "IDE".
 * Create a new project using CORE2 as your board and **"ROSbot default firmware"** as a template.
-* Build and upload program to the deivce (use button with a cloud in left-up corner).
+* Build and upload program to the device (use button with a cloud in left-up corner).
 * Go back to main panel of https://cloud.husarion.com

 Next you will proceed to ROS part of software running on a single board computer (ASUS Tinker Board):